nrobinson2000/linux-blade/README.md

 ## Step 14: Install Eclipse

-- Eclipse is required for most Computer Science classes where we write Java code.
+- Eclipse is required for most Computer Science classes where we write Java code at my university.

 - Download the installer from <https://www.eclipse.org/downloads/>